 3.d.2.
 Criticism of the Synthetic Theory of evolution

-It is probably difficult for a non-biologist to distinguish between the trend of Neo-Darwinism and the Synthetic Theory of evolution; the latter is a continuation of the previous one, as Neo-Darwinism was a continuation of the Theory of Darwin as its name indicates.
-With the advancement of science, more knowledge appears, it is necessary to change to subsist.
+It is probably difficult for a non-biologist to distinguish between the trend of Neo-Darwinism and the Synthetic Theory; with the advancement of science, more knowledge appears, and it is necessary to change to subsist.

-We consider the Neo-Darwinian theory as well as the Modern Synthetic Theory of Evolution –Theodosius Dobzhansky, Ernst Mayr and George G. Simpson– as natural updates or conditional evolutions of the Theory of Darwin.
+The Neo-Darwinian theory and the Modern Synthetic Theory –Theodosius Dobzhansky, Ernst Mayr, and George G. Simpson– are natural Darwin updates.

-In fact, the name of Modern Synthetic Theory of Evolution indicates it is a mix up of ideas from the development of genetics and biology.
-Nevertheless, at the same time shows there is not a compact scientific knowledge about evolution, which could ensure its fundamental characteristics.
-Contrary to what scientists insistently state, the Synthetic Theory or the evolutionary theory of Darwin are everything but scientifically proven.
+The name of the Modern Synthetic indicates it is a group of ideas from the development of genetics and biology.
+Nevertheless, at the same time, it shows there is not compact scientific knowledge about this subject, which could ensure its fundamental characteristics.
+Contrary to what academia insistently states, the Synthetic Theory or the Theory of Darwin are everything but scientifically proven.

-Both accept the randomness of modifications in genetic information; the mechanism is still natural selection, although, its range of application has extended to microevolution.
+Both accept the randomness of genetic information modifications; the mechanism is still natural selection, although its range of application has extended to microevolution.

-The spermatozoon that manages to reach the ovum, the reason is its better adaptation for having a better system of guidance, for having more strength and luck.
-It is not because Nature has served from the process of natural selection when it detects some problem in the production of sperm.
-Like in a small hit or a change in temperature, to intentionally bring about some small defect in the spermatozoon, because it is not interested in stopping the production line for reasons beyond this discussion.
+The spermatozoon that manages to reach the ovum is its better adaptation for better guidance and more strength and luck.
+It is not because nature has served from the process of natural selection when it detects some problem in the production of sperm.
+Like in a small hit or a temperature change, to intentionally bring about some minor defect in the spermatozoon, it is not interested in stopping the production line for reasons beyond this discussion.

-When an individual is sterile, it is by accident and not because Nature has detected some problem in the genetic code and decided it does not want to continue that particular evolutionary line; though, of course, the individual is healthy in the macro scale.
+When an individual is sterile, it is by accident and not because nature has detected some problem in the genetic code and decided it does not want to continue that particular evolutionary line; though, the individual is healthy on the macro scale.

-All criticisms made about the Theory of Darwin are equally applicable to Neo-Darwinism as well as the Synthetic Theory of Evolution.
-What is more, some of the criticisms come from new scientific knowledge.
+All criticisms made about Darwin's Theory are equally applicable to Neo-Darwinism and the Synthetic Theory of Evolution.
+What is more, some of the complaints come from new scientific knowledge.

-We would like to know what statistical distribution follows famous random mutations; if it is so proven, we suppose it should be scientific knowledge.
-Perhaps the expression “random mutations” mean that the origin or cause is unknown in the majority of the cases.
+It would be interesting to know which statistical distribution follows famous random mutations; it should be scientific knowledge.
+Perhaps the expression “random mutations” means that the origin or cause is unknown in most cases.

-Finally, to remark that a tautological theory cannot be scientific and it is not worth to be continually changing aspects already proven because it seems that one gambles with the scientific method and common sense.
+Finally, to remark that a tautological theory cannot be scientific.
+Moreover, it is not acceptable to change aspects already proven because one gambles with the scientific method and common sense.

-Modern science would have to be something humbler and recognize neither the Evolutionary Synthesis nor the random character of the genetic modifications is verified scientifically, which does not prevent it continues being the generally accepted theory in the present.
+Modern science would have to be humbler and recognize neither the Evolutionary Synthesis nor the genetic modifications' random character is verified scientifically, which will not prevent being the generally accepted theory in the present.